English as a Second Language (ESL)

 Grading Mode: Standard Letter, Pass/No Pass

 Listening comprehension, oral communication, and pronunciation skills for beginning academic students who are non-native speakers of English.
 Practice in spontaneous conversation and small group discussion.
-May be taken for grades or on a pass-no pass basis.
-Not applicable to AA or AS degree.
+Graded or Pass/No Pass option.
+NOT DEGREE APPLICABLE.

 Catalog Program Pages Referencing ESL A011